Detecting dependence structure: visualization and inference: Introduction

-We propose an alternative approach, which, in some aspects, exhibits some similarities to the approaches discussed in this section.
-Anyway, it seems that essential differences strongly dominate.
-First of all, in contrast to all the above solutions, we rely on cumulative distribution functions (cdf's), not on densities.
-To be specific, we consider bivariate random vector with continuous marginal cumulative distribution functions and our starting point is a properly standardised copula, i.e. {\it the quantile dependence function} $q(u,v)$, defined on $(0,1)^2$, as introduced in \cite{Ledwina14arx,Ledwina15}.
-This is a function-valued measure of dependence equal to $0$ in the case of independence.
-We propose and discuss a simple and useful rank estimator $\bar q_n(u,v)$ of $q(u,v)$.
-This estimator inherits all properties after $q$ and provides a detailed and easily readable visualisation of the deviations from independence.
-To formally assess the significance of the magnitude of observed discrepancies in the plot, we introduce a grid of bivariate diadic partitions of $(0,1)^2$ and related local simultaneous acceptance regions.
-They define our variant of the dependence map, which we call the {\it dependence diagram}, by showing the regions of pairs of empirical quantiles where the differences between observed $\bar q_n(u,v)$ and expected under independence are statistically significant.
-As a final step, we propose a global independence test statistic, also clearly related to $\bar q_n$, which estimates the global maximum of $\bar q_n(u,v)$ on the grid.
-This appears to be a competitive test for the global independence hypothesis, which has high and stable power over a wide range of alternative models.
+The first of our contribution is a set of graphical tools that facilitate a comprehensive view of the association structure and the magnitude of the underlying dependence.
+To be specific, we consider a bivariate random vector with continuous marginal cumulative distribution functions and our starting point is a properly standardised copula, i.e. the quantile dependence function $q$, defined on $(0, 1)^2$, as introduced in \cite{Ledwina14arx,Ledwina15}.
+This is a function-valued measure of dependence equal to 0 in the case of independence.
+We propose and discuss a simple and useful rank estimator $\bar q_n$ of $q$.
+This estimator inherits all properties after $q$ and provides a detailed and easily interpretable visualisation of the deviations from independence.
+To formally assess the significance of the magnitude of observed discrepancies in the plot, we introduce a grid of bivariate diadic partitions of $(0, 1)^2$ and related local simultaneous acceptance regions.
+They define our variant of the dependence map, which we call the {\it dependence diagram}, by showing the regions of pairs of empirical quantiles where the differences between observed $\bar q_n$ and expected under independence are statistically significant.
+The results of this approach nicely confront the evidence provided by Zhang's BET (\cite{Zhang}).

+The second contribution of this paper is a new independence test statistic, also clearly related to $\bar q_n$, which estimates the global maximum of $\bar q_n$ on the grid.
+This appears to be a competitive test for the global independence hypothesis, which, over a wide range of alternative models, has a high and stable power similar to that of the best of existing solutions.

 Our approach is simple, fully nonparametric, and requires only standard Monte Carlo simulations under independence.
 In addition, it is not only powerful when dealing with testing for independence, but provides simultaneously insightful evidence and interpretable description of departures from the null model.
 The proposed tools are flexible and capable of revealing and capturing complex dependence structures.